krisradio/krisradio.github.io/content/LOGS/2019-05-20-game-theory-of-everything.md

 For instance, loot mechanics fundamentally disagree with space-time, cramming so many goodies into a single point like we had Mad-Eye Moody's trunk.
 Many games take this artistic liberty; but how many explore the ways a city's culture does the same geographically?
 We keep walking cyber-space in the three dimensions.
 We stay comfortable, replicating real life, rather than using the unique digital experience to contrast it.

 Well those are just some general thoughts, and I'll certainly be making some hack-and-slash games like the next guy while I get my footing.
-Thank you for checking out my blog -- and don't touch that dial.
+Thanks for tuning in to KRIS Radio -- and *don't touch that dial!*